fusor-io/fusor-collector/example-shell/readme.md

-This directory contains examples of shell scripts for collecting stats of Raspberry Pi and EP-0118 UPS for Raspberry
+This directory contains examples of shell scripts for collecting stats of Raspberry Pi, EP-0118 UPS for Raspberry and Network devices

 # Raspberry Pi stats